The Time Capsule Waterpark: Epic Slides Await

 Storm Chasers, Tsunami and Riptide River signs beside colourful splash tower at The Time Capsule waterpark, Coatbridge.

-Storm Chasers, Tsunami & Riptide River signage next to the colourful splash tower at The Time Capsule waterpark.
+Storm Chasers, Tsunami & Riptide River signage next to the colourful splash tower at the Time Capsule waterpark.

 📸